 The level of Educational Technicians and the rate of pay vary from school district to school district.
-In Bangor, Ed Techs can expect to work 25 to 37 hours per week and hourly wages for an Ed Tech III start at $14.70 per hour in addition to some benefits.
+In Bangor, Ed Techs can expect to work 25 to 37 hours per week and hourly wages for an Ed Tech III start at $18.99 per hour (as of July 1, 2022) in addition to some benefits.
 If you are interested in part time employment and a more flexible schedule, you might consider applying to be an Educational Tutor, Substitute Teacher or Substitute Educational Technician.
 Each position requires a CHRC, has different credentialing requirements and varying rates of pay.

 School principals are reviewing applications now for fall vacancies.
 If you like children, enjoy being in an educational environment and have some post-secondary education, consider pursuing employment as an Educational Technician and start the process now.
 The certification may take the Maine Department of Education 4 to 6 weeks to process your application.
 Information about various Educational Technician positions available through the Bangor School Department can be found on our employment page.